Assata Shakur: Early life and education

-Assata Shakur was born Joanne Deborah Byron, in Flushing, Queens, New York City, on July 16, 1947.
-She lived for three years with her mother, school teacher Doris E. Johnson, and retired grandparents, Lula and Frank Hill.
-In 1950, Shakur's parents divorced and she moved with her grandparents to Wilmington, North Carolina.
+Assata Shakur was born JoAnne Deborah Byron, in Flushing, Queens, on July 16, 1947.
+She lived for three years with her mother, schoolteacher Doris E. Johnson, and retired grandparents, Lula and Frank Hill.

+In 1950, Shakur's parents divorced, and she moved with her grandparents to Wilmington, North Carolina.
 After elementary school, Shakur moved back to Queens to live with her mother and stepfather (her mother had remarried); she attended Parsons Junior High School.
-Shakur still frequently visited her grandparents in the south.
+Shakur still frequently visited her grandparents in the South.
 Her family struggled financially and argued frequently; Shakur spent little time at home.

-She often ran away, staying with strangers and working for short periods of time, until she was taken in by her mother's sister Evelyn A. Williams, a civil rights worker who lived in Manhattan.
-Shakur has said that her aunt was the heroine of her childhood, as she was constantly introducing her to new things.
-She said that her aunt was "very sophisticated and knew all kinds of things.
+She often ran away, staying with strangers and working for short periods of time, until she was taken in by her mother's sister, Evelyn A. Williams, a civil rights worker who lived in Manhattan.
+Shakur called her Aunt Evelyn the heroine of her childhood, as she was constantly introducing her to new areas of knowledge.
+She said her aunt was "very sophisticated and knew all kinds of things.
 She was right up my alley because i [sic] was forever asking all kinds of questions.
-I wanted to know everything."
-Williams often took the girl to museums, theaters, and art galleries.
+I wanted to know everything.
+She would give me a book and say, 'Read this,' and i would eat up that book like it was ice cream."
+Williams often took her niece to museums, theaters, and art galleries.

-Shakur converted to Catholicism as a child and attended the all-girls Cathedral High School, for six months before transferring to public high school.
-She attended for a while before dropping out.
+Shakur converted to Catholicism as a child and attended the all-girls Cathedral High School for six months before transferring to public high school, which she attended for a while before dropping out.
 Her aunt helped her to later earn a General Educational Development (GED) degree.
-Often there were few or no other black students in her Catholic high school class.

 Shakur later wrote that teachers seemed surprised when she answered a question in class, as if not expecting black people to be intelligent and engaged.
 She said she was taught a sugar-coated version of history that ignored the oppression suffered by people of color, especially in the United States.
-In her autobiography, she wrote: "I didn't know what a fool they had made out of me until I grew up and started to read real history".
+In her autobiography, she wrote: "I didn't know what a fool they had made out of me until i grew up and started to read real history."